Preschool Curriculum – Ages 3.5 to 4.5 years old*

 Pre-Primary (Age 5-6.5 yrs old)

-Age appropriate instruction that includes lots of fun!
+Age-appropriate instruction that includes lots of fun!
 Students will use natural movement that is both physiologically and mentally appropriate for this age group.
 This instruction will lay the foundation for classical ballet and begin training the student’s ear to listen to different styles of music.
-Emphasis will be placed on giving the child a chance to explore creative expression through movement.
-The objective of this class is to provide a rudimentary foundation for basic ballet.
+Emphasis will be placed on allowing the child to explore creative expression through movement.
+This class aims to provide a rudimentary foundation for basic ballet.
 Children learn to concentrate and practice listening skills needed to follow directions.
-This class develops awareness of the child’s body and its capabilities and helps to build rhythm and creativity.
+This class develops awareness of the child’s body and capabilities and helps build rhythm and creativity.
 Classes meet one time per week.
-Under teacher’s discretion students will participate in the RAD assessment in March/April.
+Under the teacher’s discretion, students will participate in the RAD assessment in March/April.

 Primary (Ages 6-7 yrs old)

-Primary class is appropriate for beginners or students that have taken the Pre-Primary class.
+The primary class is appropriate for beginners or students that have taken the Pre-Primary class.
 This class introduces the child to the vocabulary of classical ballet.
 Students will use natural movement that is both physiologically and mentally appropriate for the age group.
 This class includes more extensive work with rhythms, balance, and physical coordination.
-Emphasis for correct use of legs, feet and alignment of the torso helps to prepare the young dancer for the formal structure of a ballet technique class.
+Emphasis on the correct use of legs, feet and the torso's alignment helps prepare the young dancer for the formal structure of a ballet technique class.
 Classes meet one time per week.
-Under teacher's discretion students will have the option to either participate in the RAD assessment or exam in March/April.
+Under the teacher's discretion, students can participate in the RAD assessment or exam in March/April.

-Grade 1 (Age 7 and up or by A.D approval)
+Grade 1 (Age 7 and up or with approval from AD)

 Appropriate for the younger child with previous experience or a beginning student.
-This level is the foundation of classical ballet for our dancers; it emphasizes body alignment and basic ballet positions.
+This level is our dancers' foundation of classical ballet; it emphasizes body alignment and basic ballet positions.
 Students will learn to coordinate simple movements to produce a combination of steps and respond sensitively to music.
-RAD syllabus includes: Classical ballet, Free Movement, and Character Dance; Hungarian style is taught in this level.
-Two classes per week for students who are taking the RAD exam graded) and one class per week for student who are taking the assessment (non-graded)
+RAD syllabus includes Classical ballet, Free Movement, and Character Dance; the Hungarian style is taught at this level.
+Two classes per week for students who are taking the RAD exam graded) and one class per week for students who are taking the assessment (non-graded)

 Grade 2**

 Introduces the student to more advanced combinations of steps, body directions and movement.
-RAD syllabus include: Classical ballet, Free Movement, and Character Dance; Hungarian style is taught in this level.
-Two classes per week for students who are taking the RAD exam (graded) and one class per week for student who are taking the assessment (non-graded)
+RAD syllabus includes Classical ballet, Free Movement, and Character Dance; the Hungarian style is taught at this level.
+Two classes per week for students who are taking the RAD exam (graded) and one class per week for students who are taking the assessment (non-graded)

 Grade 3 & 4**